 Integrated Grid Plan Overview

 Together, we are creating a resilient, clean energy grid powered by resources from Hawaii, for Hawaii.
-The well-being of our communities, economy, and environment depends on a power system that can withstand, adapt to and recover from any challenge.
+By 2045, our energy system will emit zero net carbon emissions and use 100% renewable resources.
+The well-being of our communities, economy, and environment depends on a power system that can withstand disruptions, adapt to change and recover quickly.

 Clean Energy Today

-A resilient clean energy grid is diverse and balanced.
-Relying on a single source of energy makes us more vulnerable to energy markets, unexpected events and natural changes in energy sources (for example, days when tradewinds slow down or the sun is not shining).
-Integrating diverse energy sources and technologies:
+A strong clean energy grid is diverse and balanced.
+Relying on one energy source can create risks during weather changes or unexpected events (for example, days when tradewinds slow down or the sun is not shining).
+Using a mix of energy sources helps us:

-• Provides more reliable power and predictable pricing for customers
+- Provide more reliable power and stable costs for customers

 Where does Hawaiian Electric's renewable energy come from?

-Our renewable energy comes from many local sources with wide-ranging technologies.
+Our renewable energy comes from local sources and a range of technologies.
 Click below to learn about the types of clean energy we use today.

 Vision and Goals